 - 1. The operation is performed under general anaesthesia. - 2.
-Three to four small incisions are made in the chest at the level of the lobe to be removed. - 3.
-A thoracoscope and surgical instruments are inserted through the incisions. - 4.
-Surgical instruments are directed with the images of the operative area being transmitted from the thoracoscope onto a computer monitor. - 5.
-The entire lobe of the lung is removed. - 6.
-One or two chest tubes are placed into the surgical area to allow draining of excess fluid and air from around the lung. - 7.
+Three to four small incisions are made in the chest at the level of the wedge to be removed. - 3.
+A thoracoscope and surgical instruments are inserted into the incisions. - 4.
+The doctor is guided by images of the operative area transmitted from the thorascope onto a computer monitor during the operation. - 5.
+A wedge-shaped portion of affected tissue is removed from the lung through the small incisions. - 6.
+After resection, one or two chest tubes are placed into the surgical area to allow draining of excess fluid and air from around the lung. - 7.
 The wounds are closed with stitches or staples.